mbillington92/EzEngine/EzEngine.ContentManagement.Mono.Interop/README.md

 ### Supported Layer-Level Custom Properties

+- TriSplitPasses: How many times to split all triangles on the primitive/layer, results in better lighting at the expense of performance.
+Values over 4 are not recommended due to extreme cost of calculating lighting.

 ### Supported Vertex-Level Custom Properties

 - Z: A fundamental custom property necessary since PolyOne was originally made for 2D games.
 - ZTop: Only processed in primitives named "Volumes", determines the Z position of each vertex on the top triangle of each collidable vertically-oriented triangular prism.
 - PointLightFalloffDistance: Determines the linear falloff distance of point lights in primitives named "PointLights", only read on the first vertex of each triangle
-- ModelName: Determines which model to place for a given triangle, only read on the first vertex of each
+- ModelName: Determines which model to place for a given triangle, only read on the first vertex of each.
+Ignored on all primitives/layers not named "Models"

+### Planned Layer-Level Custom Properties

+- TextureScaleX, TextureScaleY

 ### Planned File-Level Custom Properties